-Normally misalignment is detected early in childhood by your Burlington, Ontario dentist and the child referred to an orthodontist for adjustments to the direction in which they grow.
-Adults can also be treated by an orthodontist but it may take longer to correct the position of the teeth and more expensive.
+Normally misalignment is detected early in childhood years so an orthodontist can make adjustments to the direction in which the teeth grow.
+However, adults can still be treated by an orthodontist, but it may take longer to correct the position of the teeth and more expensive.